jlab-sensing/GreenerGreenHouses/BeagleBoneBlack/README.md

 This directory contains subdirectories for scripts and programs for the BeagleBone Black (BBB) revision C with the AM3358 processor.

 All projects and guides assume that the BBB is on Debian Buster IoT Image 2020-04-06, with Linux 4.19.94-ti-r42 kernel.
-There are certain ramifications on the accuracy of the WiFi section of this guide if you (update to newer versions such as Debian 11 Bullseye or 12 Bookworm)[https://www.beagleboard.org/distros], specifically that `connman` is no longer in use and is replaced by `systemd-networkd`, see the (Debian 11.x Bullseye Monthly Snapshot)[https://forum.beagleboard.org/t/debian-11-x-bullseye-monthly-snapshot-2023-09-02/31280] for more information.
+There are certain ramifications on the accuracy of the WiFi section of this guide if you [update to newer versions such as Debian 11 Bullseye or 12 Bookworm](https://www.beagleboard.org/distros), specifically that `connman` is no longer in use and is replaced by `systemd-networkd`, see the [Debian 11.x Bullseye Monthly Snapshot](https://forum.beagleboard.org/t/debian-11-x-bullseye-monthly-snapshot-2023-09-02/31280) for more information.
 If you decide to upgrade, you should use the IoT image, unless you need the desktop provided in the Xfce image.

 ## Folders
 - BoosterPack_swrc253e\ -- (Deprecated) Program for interfacing the BBB with the CC1125.
 For a more up-to-date program, see `rxlogger\` which also includes Modbus integration.